 Back to overview: Costa Rica

-Earthquakes in Costa Rica since 1950The strongest earthquake in Costa Rica happened on 10/05/1950 in the region Costa Rica-Nicaragua with a magnitude of 7.7 on the Richter scale.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Costa Rica since 1950The strongest earthquake in Costa Rica happened on 10/05/1950 in the Costa Rica-Nicaragua region with a magnitude of 7.7 on the Richter scale.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |12/01/2016||Paraiso, Turrialba||38 km||5.3||0|

 |01/08/2009||La Paz||35 km||6.1||23|